 The shield is removed at a postoperative appointment the next day or as instructed by your surgeon and the vision is frequently significantly improved immediately.
 Eye drops are started at this first day postoperative visit and are used for the next 4 weeks.

 Dr Cassidy and Dr Hart both perform cataract surgery at Victoria Parade Surgery Centre (VPSC), located on the first floor of the same building as our rooms (100 Victoria Parade, East Melbourne).
 This is a large eye surgery specialty hospital and has dedicated free parking for patients on the day of surgery.
-Dr Cassidy also performs this surgery at the Windsor Private Hospital.
+Dr Cassidy & Dr Hart also perform this surgery at Windsor Private Hospital.